Saracens Women

 Saracens Women (/ˈsærəsənz/) are an English women's rugby union club based in Hendon, London.
 They were established in 1989, and currently play in Premiership Women's Rugby (PWR) and the PWR Cup, the top-level competitions of women's rugby in the country.

 Saracens are one of the most successful women's teams in English domestic rugby union history.
-They have earned a total of 15 top-flight league titles – most recently in the 2021–22 season.
-In top-tier domestic cup competitions, they have won an additional 11 titles – most recently in the 2025–26 season.
+They have earned a total of 16 top-flight league titles – most recently in the 2025–26 season.
+In top-tier domestic cup competitions, they have won an additional 12 titles – most recently in the 2025–26 season.

-The team also serves as the women's branch of Saracens Amateurs RFC, who themselves are affiliated to men's Premiership club Saracens.
+The team also serves as the women's branch of men's Premiership club Saracens.

 History

 Saracens Women were originally founded in 1989 by a group of nine players – which included England internationals Emma Mitchell, Janis Ross and Sam Robson, and Wales internationals Amanda Bennett and Liza Burgess – who had identified a need for another women's rugby club in north London.
 The founding members gained approval to establish the team, after agreeing to assist with the commercial operations of the Saracens men's team, who had just been promoted into the top flight for the 1989–90 season.
 In their debut season, they won the second division and achieved promotion to the Women's Premiership for the 1990–91 season.
 The team then claimed their first silverware at the national sevens tournament in 1990, and earned a total of 17 trophies over the ensuing decade, including domestic trebles in 1993 and 1998.

 Upon entering the new millennium, Saracens Women were crowned Premiership champions in 2000, before new coaching staff were appointed in 2001, headed by former Saracens men's player Lee Adamson and club co-founder Amanda Bennett.
 Adamson held both coaching and administrative positions at Saracens, until he departed in 2007 to coach the Scotland women's national rugby union team.
 The team won the league again in 2002, under the captaincy of England international Claire Frost, and then achieved a sequence of four consecutive titles between 2006 and 2009.
 Throughout those four years, Saracens remained unbeaten in the competition – a feat not achieved before or since at the top level of English women's rugby.
-Prominent players during this period included England's most capped hooker Amy Garnett and flanker Maggie Alphonsi, who played her entire career at Saracens and was later named a Member of the Order of the British Empire for services to rugby.
+Prominent players during this period included England's most capped hooker, Amy Garnett, and flanker Maggie Alphonsi, who played her entire career at Saracens and was later named a Member of the Order of the British Empire for services to rugby.